RobinBoers/chop/README.md

 The following two files from the subdirectory will be used:

 - `index.*`: the file that will be used for content files that have `index` as basename.
 Meant as an index, listing pages/posts.
+If it doesn't exist, the `default.*` template will be used.
 - `default.*`: the template that will be used for all other content files.

 After building, the assembled files will be put in a `dist` directory.
 It also contains a subdirectory for every output.

 ### Global variables

 Global variables can be defined in the optional `config.yaml` file.
-Variables defined here are available in posts and templates.
+Variables defined here are available in templates.

+I'm working on the ability to use variables in content.

+### Special variables

+These variables have special behavoir, if specified:

+- `site_prefix`: if specified in global config, all (relative) URLs (including those in content) will be prefixed with this string.

+- `path`: if specified in the front matter of a post, it will be used to generate the final path.
+It is relative to the site root (aka the directory the site gets put in).
+Gets prefixed with `site_prefix`.

 ### Builtin variables

 The following variables are exposed by default:

-- `url`: the (relative) URL of the final resource.
+- `path`: the path of the final file, relative to the root of the site, includes the `site_prefix`.
+- `path_unprefixed`: same as `path`, but without prepending the `site_prefix`.
 - `content`: the plain CommonMark content.
 - `content_rendered`: the HTML or gemtext rendered variant of the content.

 In the case of an index, there is one more variable:

 - `pages`: a variable that contains a list of pages.
 A page is an object that contains the frontmatter from the corresponding content file and the special variables listed above.

-### Special variables

-These variables have special behavoir, if specified:

-- `path`: if specified in the front matter of a post, it will be used to generate the final URL.
-It is relative to the site root (aka the directory the site gets put in).

 ## Static files